top of page

 Financial & Contract Structure

-While the objective of BOND Elite XI is to provide a partial subsidy in the inaugural year (2026) with increasing subsidy in successive years, participation will require a $500 non-refundable deposit from each selected player to secure their invitation and position on the touring roster.
-Tour fees will be inclusive of the core cricketing and operational experience, including matches and fixtures, umpires and match officials, cricket balls and equipment, professional coaching
+While the objective of BOND XI is to provide a partial subsidy in the inaugural year (2026) with increasing subsidy in successive years, participation will require a non-refundable deposit from each selected player to secure their invitation and position on the touring roster.
+Tour fees will be inclusive of the core cricketing and operational experience, including matches and fixtures, umpires and match officials, cricket balls and equipment, professional coaching and team ma

 bottom of page